 - Promote your thrift store.

 The first step to opening a thrift store is to select your niche.
-For thrift stores, this usually means choosing to either focus on a specific type of item or accept items of all kinds.
+For thrift stores, this usually means focusing on a specific type of item.
 For example, you could select books as your thrift store’s niche.
 In that case, you’d source popular or valuable secondhand books to sell in your store.

 After you’ve selected your niche, you’ll build a business plan based on it.
 Your business plan should include the following: